 Easiest Language to Learn in the World

 While this is a tough one to answer, I’d argue Indonesian is the easiest language to learn in the world.
 I studied Indonesian for five months through the military and following my training I was extremely proficient… far more proficient than I was learning Spanish and or French in the same amount of time.
 A lot of this is because Indonesian or Bahasa is an entirely made-up language.
-Indonesia has roughly 17,500 islands, with most of the islands containing their own language or dialect.
+Indonesia has roughly 17,500 islands, with most of the islands containing their language or dialect.
 Following WWII Indonesia separated from Dutch colonization and declared Indonesian as their national language.
 This language was a sort of mix of the 700 languages found throughout Indonesia and would be used for government and military purposes.

-Because the language was essential made up it was made to be easily learned by default.
+Because the language was essentially made up it was made to be easily learned by default.
 Indonesian does not contain any conjugation.
 For example, in English, we say “the kid went to the store” or “the kid goes to the store,” here the very to go is conjugated.
 In Indonesian, there is no conjugation of the verb to go.
 Instead, you’d say “the kid goes to the store yesterday” or “the kid goes to the store tomorrow.”
 If you’ve ever learned a language, you’d know that conjugation is a huge part of a language.
 In addition, sentence structure in Indonesian is straightforward and can be mixed up.
 You could say “the kid goes to the store” or “to the store goes the kid” or “store go kid.”
 Say it however you like, and chances are you’ll be right.

 Interested in learning a new language?
 Read our blog and find out how long it takes to learn a language

-Is English the Easiest Language to learn?
+Is English the Easiest Language to Learn?

-In general, no; actually English is a pretty hard language to learn.
+In general, no; English is a pretty hard language to learn.
 This comes from a lot of odd rules that make up the English language.
 Besides, English is a mix of Old English, Latin, Norse, Danish, French, German, Greek, Italian, Spanish, Portuguese, and more.
 In addition, English can vary from country to country.
-For example, an English speaking person from the United States might have trouble understanding someone from Scotland due to their accent and even variations of words.
+For example, an English-speaking person from the United States might have trouble understanding someone from Scotland due to their accent and even variations of words.

 Best Language Learning Software

 I’ve found there is a lot of different language learning software on the market.
-If you’re looking to learn an easy language a good language learning program might not be a bad way to go.
-I have found that learning a language just off an online program can be difficult if not impossible.
+If you’re looking to learn an easy language a good language-learning program might not be a bad way to go.
+I have found that learning a language just from an online program can be difficult if not impossible.
 You will need to supplement your learning with actual human interaction and possibly some classes.
 However, language learning software is a great way to augment your language learning and can help speed up your process.
 I’ve tried a lot of the language learning programs, and I would recommend looking at:

 Rosetta Stone